xianjunxia/Joint-Learning-acoustic-event-detection/Readme.txt

 # Multi-task based joint learning acoustic event detection

-1. Here, we provided the DNN based joinit learing training script as an example, two trained acoustic models (DNN-S & RNN-S) and the evaluation scripts.
-The metrics from the DCASE Challenge 2017 Task 3 was adopted to evaluate the performance of the acoustic event detection system.
+1. Here, we provided the DNN based joint learning training scripts as an example, two trained acoustic models (DNN-S & RNN-S) and the evaluation metrics/scripts.
+The metrics from the DCASE Challenge 2017 Task 3 were adopted to evaluate the performance of the acoustic event detection system.

 2. Requirements:
 numpy>=1.9.2